NemanjaSrdanovic/P2P-Microservices/README.md

 semi-automatic monitoring and maintenance solutions must be put in place.
 Hereby, the general network state can be observed, and issues can be detected before they result in broad failures while ongoing behaviour can be debugged.
 Here, we simulate this as- pect based on the NMM.
-The NMM must interact with the dierent peers (based on the P2P network) to store as much information on the peers and the messages exchanged between the dierent peers as possible.
+The NMM must interact with the diferent peers (based on the P2P network) to store as much information on the peers and the messages exchanged between the diferent peers as possible.
 For this, it must at least be possible to track the exchange of the same message over multiple hops and the state of the message exchange (e.g., correctly received, or which error has occurred).
 The information recorded by the NMM must be accessible based on a web-based visualization